Anomalous diffusion by fractal homogenization: Introduction

 where the effective diffusivity matrix~$\Khom_2$ in this case can be computed explicitly.
 It is:

 We again stress that we are not sending~$\ep \to 0$ here, the homogenization is with respect to a large-scale limit.

-It turns out that homogenization is observed on length scales much larger than~$a\ep^3\kappa^{-1}$ and time scales much larger than~$\ep^2\kappa^{-1}$.
-This can be observed analytically from estimates on the correctors, which can actually be computed explicitly in this case.
+The formula~\eqref{e.Khom.int} was derived more than 70 years ago by Taylor~\cite{Taylor} and is sometimes called the \emph{Taylor dispersion formula} (specialized to the shear flow); see also~\cite{Aris}.
+As he showed, homogenization is observed on length scales much larger than~$a\ep^3\kappa^{-1}$ and time scales much larger than~$\ep^2\kappa^{-1}$.
+This can be proved analytically from estimates on the correctors, which can be computed explicitly in this case.

-There is another way to think about this, which is in terms of the particle trajectories.
+There is another way to think about this, in terms of the particle trajectories.
 The diffusion~$Y_t$ process corresponding to~\eqref{e.heur.aep} satisfies the SDE

 The particle evolving according to these dynamics will move with speed of order~$a\ep$ in the~$x_2$ direction, changing its direction (up or down) and its magnitude on time scales of order $\ep^2 \kappa^{-1}$, which is the time it takes the diffusion to alter its $x_1$ coordinate on the order of~$\ep$.
 The vector field has typical size $a\ep$, therefore in this time the particle will have travelled a distance of order~$a\ep \cdot \ep^2 \kappa^{-1} = a\ep^3\kappa^{-1}$.
 If we zoom out and observe the motion of the particle on length scales much larger than~$a\ep^3\kappa^{-1}$ and time scales much larger than~$\ep^2 \kappa^{-1}$, then what we see (roughly) is that the~$x_2$ coordinate of the particle is performing a random walk with steps of size~$a\ep^3\kappa^{-1}$, with~$\ep^2 \kappa^{-1}$ units of time between steps.
 This leads to a diffusivity in the $x_2$ direction of order